typetron/typetron.org/tutorials/twitter-clone/notifications.md

 ## {{page.title}}

-Notifications are a simple way of telling the user what happened on the platform in regard to a user's profile and tweets.
+Notifications are a simple way of telling the user what happened on the platform regarding a user's profile and tweets.
 We will have a few types of notifications:

 - "a user followed you" notification
 - "a user likes your tweet" notification
 - "a user replied to your tweet" notification